GorillaSapiens/Uge/README.md

 trig functions, logs, powers, etc...

-on modern GNU/Linux machines which support 128 bit integers, the represented range is from +2^64 to -2^64, with 128 bits of precision. on other machines without 128 bit integers, the represented range is +2^32 to -2^32, with 64 bits of precision.
+on modern GNU/Linux machines which support 128 bit integers, the represented range is from +2^128 to -2^128, with 256 bits of precision.